astropy/astropy/docs/known_issues.rst

-While most bugs and issues are managed using the `astropy issue tracker <https://github.com/astropy/astropy/issues>`_, this document lists issues that are too difficult to fix, may require some intervention from the user to workaround, or require upstream fixes in other projects.
+While most bugs and issues are managed using the `astropy issue tracker <https://github.com/astropy/astropy/issues>`_, this document lists issues that are too difficult to fix, may require some intervention from the user to workaround, or are due to bugs in other projects or packages.

 Some docstrings can not be displayed in IPython < 0.13.2
 --------------------------------------------------------